 APRIL: Where do you think your drive came from?
 Most of us have parents that nurture and encourage us or we’re beneficiaries of a very supportive environment but that was not your reality.
 What gave you this determination to create a better life for yourself?

 BAS: The drive came from the deprivation that I suffered when I was in the refugee camp.
 My scientific curiosity was a huge driving force too.
-I always knew I wanted to get out of my situation and I had friends who went to other countries to study; it wasn’t unheard of that people went to Europe to study but of course being in a refugee camp we had very little resources so it didn’t feel feasible until I went to study in the west bank.. then I felt that I could really prosper despite the difficult situation.
+I always knew I wanted to get out of my situation and I had friends who went to other countries to study; it wasn’t unheard of that people went to Europe to study but of course being in a refugee camp we had very little resources so it didn’t feel feasible until I went to study in the West Bank.. that was when I felt that I could really prosper despite the difficult situation.

 Enjoy the following bonus clips from our conversation.